Greta Thunberg: Pro-Palestinian activism

 Thunberg was detained by Swedish police for taking part in a pro-Palestinian protest outside Malmö Arena in May, which was hosting the Eurovision Song Contest 2024, and subsequently released a statement opposing Israel's participation in the contest.
 In September, Danish police apprehended Thunberg during a pro-Palestinian protest in Copenhagen against the Gaza war.
 Thunberg, along with five others, was detained after blocking the entrance to a building at the University of Copenhagen.
 Less than a week later, she was "carried out" from the library of Stockholm University by Stockholm police after she participated in an encampment inside the library.
 She characterized the police response as a "repression".
-Following those incidents, she was labeled "antisemite of the week" by StopAntisemitism.
+Following those incidents, she was labelled "antisemite of the week" by StopAntisemitism.
 While speaking at a pro-Palestine rally in the German city of Mannheim in December, Thunberg said "Fuck Germany and fuck Israel."
 In response, local CDU politician Manuel Hagel accused Thunberg of "moving very consciously in close proximity to anti-Semitism".
 Reflecting on her pro-Palestine activism, Thunberg stated:

 For me, it hasn't been solely about the climate at all.
 The media often wants to simplify things, like 'she's the one who works on climate.'
 They want to put a face to the issue.
 I mean, we're talking about climate justice.
 All forms of justice are included within climate justice.
 In the last year, when I started getting involved in Palestinian activism, that view has shifted.

+In November 2025, she participated in numerous events and protests during the events of the 2025 Italian general strikes and protests for Gaza.

+On 23 December 2025, Thunberg was arrested by City of London Police for holding a placard, during a demonstration in support of pro-Palestinian activists, who were undertaking a hunger strike while they were remanded in custody in the United Kingdom prison system.
+The protest group l, Prisoners for Palestine released footage showing Thunberg holding a placard reading, "I support Palestine Action prisoners.
+I oppose genocide," referencing the ongoing war in Gaza between Israel and Hamas.
+She was later released on bail while the police investigate offences contrary to Section 13 of the Terrorism Act 2000.